amirmohideen/SpectaRacer/README.md

-# SpectaRun
+# SpectaRacer

-> An AR endless runner built for Snap Spectacles — dodge enemies, collect coins, and race the clock in the real world.
+> An AR endless runner built for Snap Spectacles: dodge enemies, collect coins, and race the clock in the real world.

-SpectaRun is a fully playable, production-quality endless runner lens for Snap Spectacles.
+SpectaRacer is a fully playable, production-quality endless runner lens for Snap Spectacles.
 Three lanes of enemies and collectibles scroll toward the player at an ever-increasing speed.
-Survive as long as possible, rack up coins, and track your distance — all overlaid on your real environment.
+Survive as long as possible, rack up coins, and track your distance: all overlaid on your real environment.

 ---

-## Features
+## How to Play

-- **3-lane endless runner** with procedurally selected enemy/coin patterns
-- **Adaptive difficulty** — speed and pattern complexity ramp smoothly over 120 seconds
-- **Full game loop** — main menu → gameplay → pause → game over → restart, with no reloads
-- **Live HUD** — real-time damage percentage, distance in metres, and coin score
-- **Weather system** — toggle an environmental effect and its rain VFX mid-game; rain audio tracks the switch state
-- **Spatial audio** — distinct coin collect and crash sound effects; looping ambient rain that respects both menu and weather toggle state
-- **Complete menu system** — four panels (main menu, pause, tutorial, game over) wired entirely in TypeScript with no Inspector callbacks
-- **Singleton architecture** — `PlayPauseManager` and `SnapSaberGlobalManager` accessible from any script via `getInstance()`
+Point and/or pinch and hold:

+- **Top yellow part of the steering wheel** and steer right/left to move the car.
+- **Bottom part of the steering wheel** to adjust the level position.

 ---